georgeOsdDev/AppInsightsDetective/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Add tests if applicable
+4. Add tests for new functionality
+5. Run tests: `npm test`
+6. Run linting: `npm run lint`
-5. Submit a pull request
+7. Submit a pull request

+All contributions must pass the CI checks including tests and linting.

 ## 📝 License